If you believe you have something valuable to add, please contact Stefan Mullan on email@example.com to register your interest.

 JP: VRX is a great place to get in touch with experts and discuss new and disrupting approaches as well as get insights how other areas are dealing with their challenges and how they solve it.

-Who you'll see there - Program Summary for all tracks - Audience breakdown - Exclusive discount code
+Who you'll see there - program summary for both tracks - audience breakdown - exclusive discount code

 Head of Product Design - Social VR London, Facebook